vincenttommi/phase-1-review-conditionals/README.md

 ```

 If it helps you visualize what's going on, you can wrap the condition, the
-expressions, or both in parentheses:
+expressions, or the entire ternary in parentheses:

 ```js
 const age = 17;